VLAN, STP, Trunk, Native VLAN, and ACL Issues

 Test Your Knowledge

-A port connected to an unmanaged switch is err-disabled after receiving BPDUs.
+An access port connected to an unmanaged switch goes err-disabled immediately after receiving BPDUs.
 Which protection feature is most likely involved?

 A